alinnman/celestial-navigation/APPDOC.md

 (A 2-star-fix will alway produce two intersections, and these can be located far away from each other)
 <br>For a **3-star-fix** sight reduction the DRP serves as a way to shorten the
-execution time of finding an accurate result.
+execution time of finding an accurate result
+(and in rare cases to eliminate false intersections).
 This effect is however small, but you are advised to use DRP values anyway.
 Normally you have at least a rough estimation of your actual position.